Flexible Wire Rope Safety Barriers

 More information for motorcyclists

-It's important to know, motorcyclists are among the most vulnerable road users on our roads - this is mainly because they:
+It's important to understand that motorcyclists are among the most vulnerable road users on our roads - this is mainly because they:

-- travel at speeds not compatible with their level of vulnerability; and,
+- travel at speeds not compatible with their level of vulnerability

-- share the road with vehicles of significantly greater mass and this puts them at disadvantage if a collision occurs.
+- share the road with vehicles of significantly greater mass - this puts them at a disadvantage if a collision occurs

 While barriers of all kinds are designed to protect people from hazards, either on the side of the road or from oncoming traffic, they still pose a risk to the vulnerable human body, and experts acknowledge their risks.
 Motorbike riders are particularly vulnerable to injury in all crashes due to the limited protection their bodies have (similar to that of a pedestrian) compared to someone in a vehicle.